-9 Arbitrary Verifier Placement
+E. Arbitrary Verifier Placement

-Consider the following variant of the verification protocol.
-Rather than being placed at specific, pre-calculated locations, the verifiers are positioned arbitrarily on the plane.
-We assume that the verifiers have no knowledge of their position or the dimensions of the protection zone.
-Each verifier is informed as to whether it is inside or outside the protection zone (see Figure 4).
+Suppose that precise location of the verifiers is not known.
+For example, the verifiers lack GPS receivers, the protection zone is access-denied and the verifiers are air-dropped rather than terrestrially emplaced.
+We modify the problem statement as follows.
+The verifiers are positioned arbitrarily on the plane and have no knowledge of their position or the dimensions of the protection zone.
+Each verifier is informed as to whether it is inside or outside the protection zone (see Figure 6).
 We assume the following about the verifier placement: if there is a non-empty intersection between the verifier's Voronoi cell and the area outside the protection zone, then either the verifier itself or one of its Voronoi neighbors is outside the protection zone.